wwkeyboard/webserverkit/content/_index.md

 # Web Server Kit

+The web is important, it's in everyone's lives.
+I don't think enough people understand how it really works, how the bits are actually put together.
 This project will guide you through building a simple web server.
 It won't be complete or production ready, but you can learn a bunch along the way.

 This site will be useful to at least two groups of people.
 First are those who want a better understanding of how the web works.
 If you